Get back into the swing of things!

 Injuries to the spine can be due to a number of different causes such as overt trauma, degenerative disc disease, and arthritis.
 Those that suffer from spinal injuries experience debilitating back and neck pain.
 Stem cell therapy offers potential alleviation from daily pain as it addresses inflammation and tissue repair and regeneration.

 Hip arthritis is a form of degenerative joint disease that affects millions of Americans.
 Patients try to delay hip replacement surgery for as long as possible and often seek hip injections with steroids.
 Steroid injection is not favored as a viable long term treatment since the steroids actually damage local tissues over time.
 Certain types of hip problems including certain fractures and injuries may not be amenable to cell therapy.
 It is important to evaluate each individual case to assess likelihood of success with attempting regenerative therapy.
-SVF (stromal vascular fraction, which is rich in mesenchymal stem cells and growth factors) is injected using local anesthesia typically using ultrasound or fluoroscopy to ensure that the injection is accurate.
-This is all done as an outpatient at the time of SVF harvesting and procurement.
-The entire cellular surgical procedure takes approximately 3 hours.
+Stem cells are injected using local anesthesia typically using ultrasound or fluoroscopy to ensure that the injection is accurate.
+This is all done as an outpatient visit.

 Elbow and Hand problems from arthritis of joints of the upper extremity is a form of degenerative joint disease that disables millions of Americans.
 Certain types of elbow and wrist joint problems including certain tendon problems and ligamentous injuries may not be amenable to cell therapy.
 It is important to evaluate each individual case to assess likelihood of success with attempting regenerative therapy.